Participation and Young People's Voice

 Want to have your say while also meeting new people and having

-Then join our brand-new Participation Champions group for young people with additional needs or disabilities (SEN).
+Then join our brand-new Participation Champions group for young people with additional needs or disabilities (SEND).
 This group will speak about important issues, plan events for young people, check information is accessible, meet other young people and lots more.
 Download the information and application form here.

 Are you interested in being a writer for our newsletter?